How to Pay Off Your Debt Faster & Save Money | Paying Down Mortgages & Loans

 Make Extra Payments on Your Credit Cards, Loan, or Mortgage

 When you have some extra money, consider using it to pay down your credit card, loan, or mortgage.
 It will pay you big dividends in the future.
-Extra money can be found when you receive a bonus at work, get a tax refund, or come into some unexpected money (click here for more places to find money to pay things down).
+Extra money can be found when you get a bonus at work, get a tax refund, or receive some unexpected money (click here for more places to find money to pay things down).
 All extra money that you pay on a credit card, loan, or mortgage goes straight to paying down your principal balance.
 As long as your payments are up to date, no part of your extra payment will ever go to interest.
 This is because your regular monthly payment pays the interest.
 Anything extra that you pay goes straight to reducing your credit card, loan, or mortgage balance.
 This gets your loan paid off faster and saves you paying the bank more interest.

 One of the biggest investments you can make in your financial future is to pay off debt.
 Once you've got a plan in place and your debt reduction strategy is working, it may be time to start looking for a financial advisor to help you invest and grow your savings.